 In Zambia, the East German Head of State, Erich Honecker, on Wednesday (21 February) promised aid worth one and a half million U.

-In Zambia, the East German Head of State, Erich Honecker, on Wednesday (21 February) promised aid worth one and a half million U.S. dollars to Joshua Nkomo's Zimbabwe African Peoples' Union (ZAPU).
+Background: In Zambia, the East German Head of State, Erich Honecker, on Wednesday (21 February) promised aid worth one and a half million U.S. dollars to Joshua Nkomo's Zimbabwe African Peoples' Union (ZAPU).
 Reuters news agency reported the offer came at the end of an hour of talks Herr Honecker had with the Rhodesian black nationalist leader in Lusaka.

 SYNOPSIS: Zambian President Kenneth Kaunda led the welcoming party when the East germans flew into Lusaka on Tuesday (20 February) on the third leg of their four-nations tour of Africa.
 Herr Honecker has been leading a delegation of seventy-six persons.
 East german sources said in Lusaka the main purpose of their tour was to strengthen bilateral ties, and to underline East german's commitment to liberation movements in southern Africa.
 They had previously been in Liba and Angola and were scheduled to go on to another two so-called frontline states -- Mozambique and tanzania.